...

 The money multiplier is the ratio of money in circulation to base money.
 The money multiplier shows how many times an increase in the reserves increases the money for the public.
 According to John Smithin’s paper “The Money Multiplier” on Academia, a one- dollar increase in base money results in more than one additional dollar increase in money in circulation.

-How to calculate
+How to calculate the money multiplier.

 The money multiplier calculation is based on the level of money supply in context.
 Here is the formula to calculate money multiplier using a basic formula